 Tākitimu gecko

 The Tākitimu gecko (Mokopirirakau cryptozoicus) is an endemic species of gecko in the family Diplodactylidae found in the Southland region of New Zealand.[3]
 Tākitimu gecko were first described by Jewell and Leschen in 2004 as Hoplodactylus cryptozoicus.[4]
 Physical characteristicsTākitimu gecko are a medium sized gecko of up to 87mm snout-vent length and 18g weight.[5]
 Colouring is grey on their upper surface, with pale herringbone markings, that extend down their tail.
 Some individuals have orange blotches and spots, other have purple-grey markings outlined in black.[5]
-DistributionThe Tākitimu gecko is only found in the lower part of the South Island, including the Takitimu Mountains, Rees Valley, northern Richardson Mountains and the Waitutu Forest in South Fiordland.[5]
-The overall population is estimated to be fewer than 10,000 individuals, scattered in pockets across the distribution range, ranging in elevation from 200m to 1150m.[6]
+Distribution and habitatThe Tākitimu gecko is found only in and around Fiordland, in the lower part of the South Island, including the Takitimu Mountains, Rees Valley, northern Richardson Mountains, Waitutu Forest[5] and Resolution Island.[6]
+The overall population is estimated to be fewer than 10,000 individuals, scattered in pockets across the distribution range, ranging in elevation from 200m to 1150m.[7]
 They favour rocky outcrops, bluffs and scree, which is descriptive to their cryptozoicus 'hidden on the ground' species name, although they have also have been found in forests.[5]
-Conservation statusAs of 2021 the Department of Conservation (DOC) classified the Tākitimu gecko as Nationally Vulnerable under the New Zealand Threat Classification System.[1][7]
+Conservation statusAs of 2021 the Department of Conservation (DOC) classified the Tākitimu gecko as Nationally Vulnerable under the New Zealand Threat Classification System.[1][8]
 See alsoReferences

 External linksWikispecies has information related to Mokopirirakau cryptozoicus.